Siouxland Forecast: May 03, 2020

 Then tonight we will see increasing clouds ahead of tomorrow’s showers as we fall to a low of 52 by tomorrow morning.

-As always, tune into KCAU 9 News tonight at 5:30 and 10 to see how much rain we could see across Siouxland tomorrow.
+As always, tune into KCAU 9 News tonight at 10 p.m. to see how much rain we could see across Siouxland tomorrow.